LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Evaluation

 \subsection{CPU-GPU Parallelism}

 The key to CPU-GPU collaborative inference lies in maximizing parallelism between the CPU and GPU.
 Figure \ref{figure17} shows the cumulative distribution of per-layer CPU and GPU thread overheads for Mixtral on A100.
-PreScope confines the gap between the two within 8 ms for 50\% of the layers; the remaining layers exhibit a peak difference of about 14 ms, aligning exactly with the latency of one expert prefetch.
-This indicates that LLaPor and PreSched, through a "two-layer lookahead" mechanism, decouple prefetch overhead from the critical path, achieving precise overlap of CPU computation with GPU computation and transfer.
-Furthermore, PreScope prevents high CPU thread overhead in layers containing numerous hot experts (mostly non-resident in GPU during initialization)—PreSched’s cross-layer scheduling anticipates such scenarios and reserves on-demand loading opportunities in previous layers for prefetching larger experts, thereby balancing the load.
+LayerScope confines the gap between the two within 8 ms for 50\% of the layers; the remaining layers exhibit a peak difference of about 14 ms, aligning exactly with the latency of one expert prefetch.
+This indicates that LLaPor and PreSched, through a single-layer lookahead mechanism, decouple prefetch overhead from the critical path, achieving precise overlap of CPU computation with GPU computation and transfer.
+Furthermore, LayerScope prevents high CPU thread overhead in layers containing numerous hot experts (mostly non-resident in GPU during initialization)—PreSched’s cross-layer scheduling anticipates such scenarios and reserves on-demand loading opportunities in previous layers for prefetching larger experts, thereby balancing the load.

 In contrast, HybriMoE does not account for prefetch effects when placing experts, often prefetching too many experts in the current layer and delaying on-demand loading for the next layer, resulting in higher GPU than CPU thread overhead (e.g., layers 9–10).
-Alternatively, it fails to leverage CPU-GPU overhead differences for sufficient prefetching or suffers prefetch failures, leaving the next layer’s overhead unoptimized (e.g., layers 28–29).
+Alternatively, it fails to leverage CPU-GPU overhead differences for sufficient prefetching or suffers from prefetch failures, leaving the next layer’s overhead unoptimized (e.g., layers 28–29).
 Fiddler, lacking the cold-hot expert queue, retains 70\% of hot experts on the CPU, causing average CPU thread overhead to be 1.9 times that of the GPU and yielding the lowest parallelism.
-Experiments show that PreScope, via prediction-driven cross-layer scheduling, compresses the CPU-GPU thread overhead difference to within a single prefetch granularity, significantly outperforming static or greedy strategies and providing a quantifiable upper bound for collaborative inference parallelism.
+Experiments show that LayerScope, via prediction-driven cross-layer scheduling, compresses the CPU-GPU thread overhead difference to within a single prefetch granularity, significantly outperforming layer-by-layer scheduling strategies and providing a quantifiable upper limit for collaborative inference parallelism.